 - Supplying Component for Export for Combination Outside the USA (35 U.S.C. § 271(f))

-Generally speaking, there are additional requirements that must be satisfied to establish indirect infringement that are not required for direct infringement direct infringement.
+Generally speaking, there are additional requirements that must be satisfied to establish indirect infringement that are not required for direct infringement.
 Those additional requirements vary depending on what type of indirect infringement is asserted.

 Also, relevant limitations of asserted claim(s) can be assessed under either their literal scope or under the Doctrine of Equivalents, if available—see discussions above of literal and Doctrine of Equivalents infringement for direct infringement.
 This is really to say that the Doctrine of Equivalents may still apply to indirect infringement scenarios.